dp981/medplat-demo/README.md

 ```

 Ensure that your build configuration (like Webpack) is set up to include the submodule directory in the build process.

-### Summary

-Git submodules are a powerful way to manage dependencies between projects.
-By following these steps, you can efficiently add, update, and remove submodules in your React project, ensuring that you keep your codebase modular and maintainable.